Sergius-DS/A_B_TESTING/README.md

 I worked with 2 data sets to perform A/B tests, one with a control group (A) and 2 variants (B, C), the other data set that did not meet the assumptions of normality and equality of variances.

-I also got to know a little about "Google Optimize", plus several days of internalizing concepts (tutorials and more)
+I also got to know a little about "Google Optimize", plus I spent several days learning related concepts (tutorials and more)